 For insoluble OBT, absorption through the skin is not an intake pathway.
 Following ingestion (or inhalation), some fraction of insoluble OBT will likely be digested in the stomach and converted to HTO or soluble OBT.
 Since HTO and soluble OBT are rapidly assimilated physiologically, these dose components are readily assessed via urine bioassay.
 In addition however, following inhalation, insoluble OBT may reside in the lung for a period of time, delivering dose to the lung.
 This material is largely formed by incidental contamination of environmental dust and is found in many tritium contamination areas.
-Solid particulate OBT is considered primarily insoluble, and intake by skin absorption is not expected, but inhalation of intake through air monitoring, assignment of doses, and use of DCFs and DACs, should be treated the same as inhalation of ITPs.
+Solid particulate OBT is considered primarily insoluble, and intake by skin absorption is not expected, but inhalation is a possible intake mechanism.
+Inhalation of this material, including determination of intake through air monitoring, assignment of doses, and use of DCFs and DACs, should be treated the same as inhalation of ITPs.
 Because monitoring and intake/dose assessments are the same for solid particulate OBT and for general ITP, these two materials do not need to be distinguished during workplace characterizations when the dose conversion assumptions are applied.